YU-Zhejian/art_modern/docs/Contributing.md

 - Parallelization is implemented using another layer of abstraction, simulation job, which can be taken as a unit of work in one thread, etc.
 - Writer for SAM output format was re-implemented using [HTSLib](https://www.htslib.org/), which allows supporting BAM and headless SAM/BAM output format with minimal modifications of code.
 - Multiple FASTA parsers were added.
 For example, the `htslib` parser allows on-disk random access of enormous genomes without reading them into memory, while the `stream` parser allows streaming of FASTA files.
 All coordinates are now int64-based.
-- The low-level I/O routines are made asynchronize to improve performance.
+- The low-level I/O routines are made asynchronized to improve performance.
 - Support other random number generators like Intel OneAPI Math Kernel Library (OneMKL).

 ## Common Development-Oriented Tasks

 ### Create Development Environment

-Except [CMake](https://cmake.org) and other dependencies specified in [Install](Install.md), the development scripts also requires other dependencies.
+Except [CMake](https://cmake.org) and other dependencies specified in [Install](Install.md), the development scripts also require other dependencies.
 Install [Conda](https://docs.conda.io/en/latest/) (Or [Mamba](https://mamba.readthedocs.io/en/latest/)/[MicroMamba](https://mamba.readthedocs.io/en/latest/micromamba.html)), and then execute:

 ```shell
 conda env create -f art_modern.yml